Film: Breaking Bad

 Creator: Vance Gilligan (The X-Files)

-In brief: The unemotional way Walt receives his diagnosis of Stage-3 lung cancer belies the simmering resentment he feels at yet another cruel turn of fate.
+The unemotional way Walt receives his diagnosis of Stage-3 lung cancer belies the simmering resentment he feels at yet another cruel turn of fate.
 His rage is so deep that all Walt can do is struggle to keep it contained.
 Life is so unfair.
 At first glance, Walt is a mediocre chemistry teacher in an Albuquerque high school.
 While he loves chemistry, he’s at a loss to inspire his students.
 We don’t really understand why Walt struggles as an underpaid high school teacher, when he could have excelled in a more suitable career.
-But we’ll have to be patient… the details will be filled in as the story develops.
-Nor do we understand early on why Walt chooses not to tell his family about the cancer diagnosis.
+We’ll have to be patient… the details will be filled in as the story develops.
+Nor do we understand why Walt chooses not to tell his family about the cancer diagnosis.

 4 popped kernels